Egypt teammates rally behind unsettled teammate Mohamed Salah before AFCON

 “If he starts on the bench, you must make sure he is the first to come on, after 60 minutes, 65 at the latest.

 “Mo is not just a teammate, he is a leader, a legend for club and country.
-Keep working hard brother, every situation in life is temporary, moments like this pass, what stays is your greatness.”
+Keep working hard, brother, every situation in life is temporary, moments like this pass, what stays is your greatness.”

 Head coach and former star Hossam Hassan posted a photograph of himself and Salah and a message: “Always a symbol of perseverance and strength.”